 3. Painted Rocks

 Spread some love around your neighborhood!
 Go for a walk with the kids and collect various rocks (what kid doesn’t love to go pick out rocks, right?).
 Then grab some paints and decorate the rocks however you’d like.
 You can help them write out messages of love using a permanent marker.
-Or just leave them looking colorful!
-Then go around the neighborhood and leave the stones out by mailboxes or near your neighbors’ doorsteps.
+Or leave them looking colorful!
+Then go around the neighborhood and leave the stones by mailboxes or near your neighbors’ doorsteps.
 This is a great way to teach kids how to spread positivity and do kind things for others.
-This activity is fun all year round, but especially for Valentine’s Day!
+This activity is fun all year round, especially for Valentine’s Day!

 4. How We Show Our Love

 Grab a marker and some construction paper, and have your kids help you list all the ways we can show our love.
 Younger kids may need some prompting, but once you give them a few ideas, they should be able to come up with some on their own.
 It’s a great conversation to have as a family around the dinner table.
 And it helps kids identify different feelings and how their actions impact others.
 If you have slightly older children, they could even be the ones to do the writing.

 Be still my heart!
 You can set this Valentine’s Day activity up in a couple of minutes, and it will preoccupy your little one for a good chunk of time!
 Cut out a heart from some recycled cardboard.
 Punch some holes along the edge, leaving about a 1-inch border.
 Give your child a bundle of red yarn (you can wrap some tape around the end to make it easier for them to lace) and have them practice lacing all around the edge of the heart.
 You can impose as much structure as you want for this activity (i.e., encouraging your child to lace just around the edge).
 But I decided to sit back and let our little guy go wherever he wanted with the yarn.
 Lacing is an excellent fine motor activity for kids, and the result of this project is adorable!